oeg-upm/mappingpedia-contents/README.md

 # mappingpedia-contents
-Repository to store mappings of mappingpedia
+Repository for storing mappings of mappingpedia